The Ultimate Guide to the Best Eye Makeup

 The wrong product formula can undo all your hard work.
 Be cautious with very glittery or frosty eyeshadows.
 While a little shimmer is beautiful, large glitter particles can migrate and settle into fine lines, drawing attention to them.
 A touch of a luminous shade on the inner corner of the eye, where the skin is smoother, can be lovely for a brightening effect.
 However, it's best to stick to matte or satin finishes for the rest of the lid.
 Also, try to avoid heavy, thick formulas that are more prone to creasing.
 Lightweight, buildable eye makeup is often a fantastic choice because it melds with the skin for a smooth, long-wearing finish.

-Create Your Signature Eye Looks
+Your Go-To Guide for Signature Eye Looks

 Once you have your essential products and have mastered the basic techniques, you can start creating specific looks for any occasion.
 Having a few go-to styles in your back pocket makes getting ready simple and fun.
 Whether you’re heading to the office, meeting friends for lunch, or attending a special event, the right eye makeup can complete your look and help you feel your most confident.
 It’s all about using color and placement to play up your best features.
 Here are a few signature looks you can easily recreate.